 - 7.1 We have developed a structured procedure in line with Wirral Safeguarding Children Board which will be followed by all members of the school community in cases of suspected abuse.
-This is detailed in Appendix B. - 7.2 In line with the procedures, the Central Advice and Duty Team (CADT) / Multi Agency Safeguarding Hub (MASH) will be contacted immediately a significant concern is raised. - 7.3 The name of the Designated Safeguarding Lead will be clearly advertised in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse. - 7.4 We will ensure all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children by publishing the policy and procedures on our website and by referring to them in our introductory school materials.
+This is detailed in Appendix B. - 7.2 In line with the procedures, the Integrated Front Door (Formerly Central Advice and Duty Team (CADT) / Multi Agency Safeguarding Hub) will be contacted as soon as there is a significant concern. - 7.3 The name of the Designated Safeguarding Lead will be clearly advertised in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse. - 7.4 We will ensure all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children by publishing the policy and procedures on our website and by referring to them in our introductory school materials.